awsdocs/aws-amplify-console-user-guide/doc_source/index.md

-# AWS Amplify User Guide
+# AWS Amplify Hosting User Guide

 -----
 *****Copyright &copy; Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****